-Ideally within two weeks following the conclusion of the meeting(s) of the selection committee, the Contracting Authority shall formally notify about the outcome of the selection procedure individually to Member State NCPs having submitted proposals.
+As a general rule, within two weeks following the conclusion of the meeting(s) of the selection committee, the Contracting Authority shall formally notify about the outcome of the selection procedure individually to Member State NCPs having submitted proposals.
 The Contracting Authority shall put the Twinning Coordination Team in copy of the notification message.
-In exceptional circumstances the control procedures established (particularly as part of in-direct implementation with ex-ante controls) the notification period might be longer, but in no cases should the period for notification exceed 4 weeks - and in all cases the deadline for notification of the result to the applicants must be defined and communicated to the applicants at the time of the selection committee meetings.
+In exceptional circumstances the control procedures established (particularly as part of indirect implementation with ex-ante controls) the notification period might be longer, but in no cases should the period for notification exceed four weeks - and in all cases the deadline for notification of the result to the applicants must be defined and communicated to the applicants at the time of the selection committee meetings.